-1.1.
-OVERVIEW
+1.1 Overview

 This document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary (but not sufficient) for the issuance and management of Publicly-Trusted Certificates; Certificates that are trusted by virtue of the fact that their corresponding Root Certificate is distributed in widely-available application software.
-The requirements are not mandatory for Certification Authorities unless and until they become adopted and enforced by relying-party Application Software Suppliers.
+The requirements are not mandatory for Certification Authorities Trust Service Providers (TSP) that provide PKI certificate services unless and until they become adopted and enforced by relying-party Application Software Suppliers.